 Also, it would be useful to know something about what not to do if we want to reason correctly.
 This means we should have some basic knowledge of the mistakes that people make.
 First, this requires some knowledge of typical fallacies.
 Second, psychologists have discovered persistent biases and limitations in human reasoning.
 An awareness of these empirical findings will alert us to potential problems.

 However, merely knowing the principles that distinguish good and bad reasoning is not enough.
 We might study in the classroom about how to swim, and learn about the basic theory, such as the fact that one should not breathe under water.
 But unless we can apply such theoretical knowledge through constant practice, we might not actually be able to swim.

 Good critical thinking skills require not just knowledge and practice.
 Persistent practice can bring about improvements only if one has the right kind of motivation and attitude.
-The following attitudes are not uncommon, but they will not help you improve your thinking :
+The following attitudes are not uncommon, but they are obstacles to critical thinking:

-To improve one's thinking one must recognize that the importance of reflecting on the reasons for belief and action.
-One must also be willing to engage in debate, to make mistakes, to break old habits, and to deal with linguistic complexities and abstract concepts.
-See also our next tutorial about the teaching of critical thinking.
+To improve our thinking we have to recognize that the importance of reflecting on the reasons for belief and action.
+We should also be willing to engage in debate, break old habits, and deal with linguistic complexities and abstract concepts.

 The California Critical Thinking Disposition Inventory is a psychological test that is used to measure whether people are disposed to think critically.
 It measures seven different thinking habits listed below, and it is useful to ask ourselves to what extent they describe the way we think:

 Finally, as mentioned earlier, psychologists have discovered over the years that human reasoning can be easily affected by all kinds of cognitive biases.
 For example, people tend to be over-confident of their abilities, and focus too much on evidence that supports their pre-existing opinions.
 We should be alert to these biases in our attitudes towards our own thinking.